Your science highlight should use a narrative style and active voice to engage the reader (no verbatim sentences from your abstract or paper).

 - Author name(s) and affiliation(s) - Style: Sam Smyth (University of Carbon)

 We schedule highlights as received and go through one round of editing before publication.
-Generally there is 2-3 months between sending a highlight and the next open publication date due to current volume.
+Generally it's 2-3 months between sending a highlight and the next open publication date due to current volume.
 We look forward to receiving your piece!
 Questions?